Starting play with a Kuarlite Cultist requires more glory than an ordinary cultist

 Liturgy – “Now, I begin to understand.
 This is the origin from which something will grow inside of me.
 Do not resist.
 Embrace it.
 Befriend it.
 For the lord Kuarl demands blood and flesh, and I shall provide.”

 This Rite can be performed by anyone who has successfully undergone the Borne in Blood Rite.

 The ritual automatically fails if the Petitioner has not dedicated ten kills to Kuarl at his shrine.
-If this ritual fails, the Cultist gains a Personal Failure and gains the Cursed condition.
+If this ritual fails, the Cultist gains a Personal Failure and gains the Damned state.

 Dedicate Shrine to Kuarl

 Creating this sacred site will allow priests of Kuarl to conduct rituals that require an altar.

 Seek payment for the anguish that has been given to you, vindicate your previous unavenged self.
 The weapons you bear shall be your own limbs, your own body, but given strength to stand against the strongest sword.

 Act – The Cultist finds a location where a battle has been fought to build the shrine.

 Focus – A Human Rib Cage is extracted from a corpse the Cultist has brought to the shrine.

 Act – The Cultist sets down the Human Ribcage and cracks it open from the sternum.